-A flurry of global and regional assessments of the crisis impact on migrants and migration were made in the course of 2009 (listed in annex).
+A flurry of global and regional assessments of the crisis impact on migrants and migration were made in the course of 2009.
 Recent assessments in 2011 and data from a number of European countries generally reinforce assessments made in 2009.
 In aggregate terms, these assessments support the following observations:

-- 1) Migrants and persons of foreign origin have been and continue to be hard hit, they were disproportionately among those laid off or rendered unemployed from the outset and they remain among the 'hard core' unemployed.
-Paradoxically, migrants employed in some sectors (health care, certain services, even construction in some countries) have been less affected, in some cases maintaining jobs at rates comparable to or higher than nationals. - 2) Many among those migrants who remained employed were affected by reductions in pay, working time, and worsening working conditions-- as were working people more generally. - 3) Migrant workers -usually without access to social "safety nets" and often lacking established family support-- have frequently been compelled to take any work offered, generally at more substandard pay and abusive conditions than before.
-This represents a particularly urgent driver for precarisation of work and working conditions.
+1) Migrants and persons of foreign origin have been and continue to be hard hit, they were disproportionately among those laid off or rendered unemployed from the outset and they remain among the 'hard core' unemployed.
+Paradoxically, migrants employed in some sectors (health care, certain services, even construction in some countries) have been less affected, in some cases maintaining jobs at rates comparable to or higher than nationals.